alexiusacademia/unitconvert/readme.md

 Each unit type is restricted so that you can only convert units of the same type (e.g. length to length) without accidentally converting different unit types (e.g. length to area).

+This library tries to exclude unit conversions that are already available in the [https://github.com/bcicen/go-units](https://github.com/bcicen/go-units) repository.

 ## Installation

 Like any standard go module installation: